raul23/testing-datasets/README.rst

 ======
 Each folder in the directory `datasets`_ (except ``my_utils``) represents a different dataset I am testing (e.g. data exploration, applying machine learning (ML)).
 Here is a desription of each of them.

+`:information_source:`

+   Each folder associated to a dataset contains a ``configs`` package which defines the configuration files to setup the whole ML pipeline (e.g. data filepaths and models' parameters) and the loggers used throughout the different modules.

 .. contents:: **Table of contents**
    :depth: 3
    :local: